euler-xyz/euler-sdk/README.md

 }
 ```

-Note that for gas estimation, all items with `staticCall` flag are removed.
-Make sure to remove them also when finally submitting the tx to `batchDispatch`.

 #### External static calls in batch simulations
 Internally the calls to external view functions are executed by `Exec`'s `doStaticCall` function.
 As long as the contract called is initialized in the SDK (or it is passed in as an instance), it is possible to define the call in a similar way to a regular batch item, setting a `staticCall` flag to `true`.
 The responses will be unwrapped and decoded automatically.

+Note that for gas estimation in batch simulation, all items with `staticCall` flag are removed.
+Make sure to remove them also when finally submitting the tx to `batchDispatch`.
+If for any reason, a view function should be a part of the transaction and needs to be included in gas estimation, the item should be encoded as a call to `doStaticCall` directly.

 ```js
 const e = new Euler(signer)